Lizonghang/TPI-LLM/README.md

 > **NOTE:** Unfortunately, Gloo depends on a specific part of Linux, the current version only supports distributed
 > between multiple Linux operating system devices.
 If you have needs for MacOS and Windows operating systems,
 > please modify the communication backend of PyTorch from Gloo to MPI, which may require some complicated operations.

+This will start a file server on the master node 0.
+Nodes 1 ~ 3 will automatically download their respective model parameter slice files from the master node when needed.
+To force a re-download of the model parameter slice files, you can use the `--force_download` option.

 ## Run on Klonet
 Coming soon.